cyberbotics/webots-doc/darwin-op/gait-manager.md

 ## Gait Manager

-This manager implements the `DARwInOPGaitManager` class and allows you to use the walking algorithm of the Framework.
+The `DARwInOPGaitManager` class allows you to use the walking algorithm of the Framework.

 A lot of parameters are available in the Framework algorithm to tune the gait.